Updated November 29, 2025, Feb2/26

 The reversal.

-Because poor me if I didn’t (attack myself like this),
+Because poor me if I didn’t (attack myself like this for my failure to fall asleep),

 namely, the delay in the pleasure of getting over the grief from the loss